 - Combine raspberries, water, sugar, and cornstarch in medium saucepan over medium heat.
 Cook and stir until thickened and boiling, about 5 minutes.
 Strain through wire mesh strainer.

-- Melt white chocolate chips and half and half in the microwave in short 20-second bursts, stirring between each burst until melted and smooth.
+- Melt white chocolate chips and cream or half and half in the microwave in short 20-second bursts, stirring between each burst until melted and smooth.

 - Beat cream cheese with an electric mixer until creamy and smooth.
 Add sugar, sour cream, and flour.

 - Add eggs, beating on low speed just until combined.

 - Beat in melted white cholate and vanilla.

 - Pour HALF of the batter into crust.
 Dollop half of the raspberry sauce (about 3 tablespoons) over the batter and swirl with a skewer or knife.

 - Add remaining batter and then dollop the remaining sauce.
 Swirl.

 - Bake 55 to 60-70 minutes with a pan of water on the rack below the cheesecake until set.
 Turn off oven and crack the oven door open.
 Let the cheesecake cool for 1 hour in the oven before removing.
 Let cool another hour at room temperature.
 Transfer to the fridge and chill for 3-4 hours until completely set.